 Are you taking new clients?

-We do generally take new clients from May through February, but usually not in March and April.
+The answer to this is updated on our main page, and does change.
 We love new clients and are always happy when a current client refers someone new to our office.
-We do not advertise, and have remained strong almost solely from referrals from our wonderful clients.
-In order to give the best service possible to our returning clients, we have to cut off new clients during early tax season.
+We do not advertise, and have remained strong solely from referrals from our wonderful clients.

 I’m still missing a form or two, should I wait to come in?